1337joe/du-mocks/README.md

 2. Implementation to allow each method to be used for testing.
 3. Unit testing for each method.
 4. A characterization (game-behavior) test that can be run in-game and using the mock to validate behavior matches.
-  a.
-Test verifies only expected methods exist and calls element-inherited methods.
+   1. Test verifies only expected methods exist and calls element-inherited methods.
 5. Element definitions for the in-game elements that the mock applies to.

 ### Current State